argoproj/argo-cd/docs/operator-manual/applicationset/Generators-SCM-Provider.md

 * `repositoryMatch`: A regexp matched against the repository name.
 * `pathsExist`: An array of paths within the repository that must exist.
 Can be a file or directory, but do not include the trailing `/` for directories.
+* `pathsDoesntExist`: An array of paths within the repository that must not exist.
+Can be a file or directory, but do not include the trailing `/` for directories.
 * `labelMatch`: A regexp matched against repository labels.
 If any label matches, the repository is included.
 * `branchMatch`: A regexp matched against branch names.